Aliases for PDGFA Gene

 GeneCards Summary for PDGFA Gene

 PDGFA (Platelet Derived Growth Factor Subunit A) is a Protein Coding gene.
 Diseases associated with PDGFA include Denys-Drash Syndrome and Pulmonary Fibrosis.
-Among its related pathways are Signaling in Gap Junctions and GPCR Pathway.
-GO annotations related to this gene include protein homodimerization activity and growth factor activity.
+Among its related pathways are RET signaling and Development EGFR signaling via small GTPases.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is PDGFB.

 UniProtKB/Swiss-Prot Summary for PDGFA Gene